LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

-If no extra-jobs is needed (if the shared jobs automatically included are sufficient), then you should add the extra-jobs files as-is, with a simple variable definition to avoid it to be empty.
+If no extra-jobs is needed (if the shared jobs automatically included are sufficient), then you should add the extra-jobs files as-is, with a simple variable definition to prevent it from being empty.

 If you need to define extra-jobs specific to your projects, then you may remove the variable definition, uncomment the template job and complete it with the